 Whether users want to find a wedding planner or a welder, chances are they’ll find them on Thumbtack.
-This app features 1,100 different service categories cross a wide range of industries and covers all 50 states.
+This app features 1,100 different service categories across a wide range of industries and covers all 50 states.

 As a service provider, you’ll like how this app offers geolocation to show users which providers are in their area.
 Thumbtack seamlessly enables professionals to market themselves as individuals or as local businesses.

-This handyman app is free to join and service providers can set preferences for where, when and how they want to work so you only receive the leads you really want.
+This handyman app is free to join and service providers can set preferences for where, when, and how they want to work so you only receive the leads you really want.
 And there’s no shortage of leads on Thumbtack.
 The app generates more than 30,000 a day.

-Primarily focused on handyman services, Talklocal does include a few types of jobs-for-hire you might not expect, including legal, bus rental and office furniture rental.
+Primarily focused on handyman services, Talklocal does include a few types of jobs-for-hire you might not expect, including legal, bus rental, and office furniture rental.